greggman/jsgist/README.md

   as it is you go to github to delete gists.

 - [ ] show revisions and forks

-  I'm not sure there's a good solution here.
-I don't think gists are a good place to store revisions?

-  * We could add them inside the main gist.
-This would make the data stored and the time save/load get slower and slower.

-  * We could load the old gist and save it as a new gist then save the current gist over the old gists (so the id stays the first) gist.
-The problem with this is there's easy way to handle loading an old gist and saving.
-If you make revisions 1, 2, 3, 4, then go to revision 2 and save it has no knowledge of revision 3 and 4?

-    Hmmm, I guess if each revision stores the id it was then you can read that gist and find the top revision.

 - [ ] allow more files.